 - Group style or delegator style

 - Dropbox: Chances are high that you will already be familiar with this app called Dropbox.
 Their accompanying application and service are terrific when it becomes the best time to store and upload presentation photos, videos, assignments and anything else which you may require to access while you’re at home or you’re in the classroom.
-This dedicated app even allows you to create and edit MS word files through your mobile and share links with students.
+This dedicated app even allows you to create and edit MS Word files through your mobile and share links with students.

-- Pocket: Education takes place both inside and outside the classroom and Pocket is an app which gives you a creative way of saving articles, check whether they are unique through the plagiarism tools, videos and other web content which may seem to be pertinent to your future class lectures.
+- Pocket: Education takes place both inside and outside the classroom and Pocket is an app which gives you a creative way of saving articles, checks whether they are unique through the plagiarism tools, videos and other web content which may seem to be pertinent to your future class lectures.
 Through this app, you can also view anything which you save offline and also present your articles with a simple readable layout.

 - Duolingo: Would you want to learn a different language so that you can create your future prospects and set your career in the field of an interpreter?
 If answered yes, you can install Duolingo in your smartphone and help your kids learn different languages.